Deba22/Deba22/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🏆 &nbsp; Umbraco Certified Master.
+- 🏆 &nbsp; Umbraco MVP and Umbraco Certified Master.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Working as a Developer at ClerksWell.
+- 💼 &nbsp; Working as a Developer at Brace Digital.
 - 🌱 &nbsp; Learning more about Umbraco, React JS, Next JS and no code platform like Bravo Studio.

 <h3> 🛠 &nbsp;Tech Stack</h3>